The 5 Steps of a Highly Effective Video Production Workflow

 - Understand your audience.
 Granted, your clip idea can be perfect, but it might not appeal to that particular audience.
 You have to know which content works best for that audience before any video content production takes place.

 - Choose proper channels.
+Live streaming is one of the most popular social media trends and, therefore, you will need to choose social media platforms your audience uses the most.
 You can use various AI-based software to determine which channels your audience is using.
 You’ll need this to establish your clip’s length, format, props, etc. For instance, TikTok videos can be longer than Instagram videos.
 As a result, they can be based on a more developed script and include more props.
 However, TikTok has a younger audience than Instagram, with different interests and mindsets.
 And, if you want to publish the same content on multiple sites, it’s worth learning more about streaming to multiple platforms or how to multistream.

 - Consider the right metrics that help you measure “success,” – meaning if you’ve reached those initial goals or not.
 Studies show that 44% of companies don’t track their results.
 Not knowing what worked and didn’t is a mistake because you can repeat previous errors.